patcoston/black-jack/README.md

 - Dealer will hit until win, bust, or tie at 21
 - Aces are worth 11 initially
+- Jack, Queen and King are worth 10
-- If bust (score > 21) AND have one or more Aces, convert Aces value from 11 to 1, one at a time until score is 21 or under, or no more Aces to convert.
+- If bust (score > 21) AND have one or more Aces, convert Aces value from 11 to 1, one at a time until score is not over 21, or no more Aces to convert.
   This applies to player and dealer.
+- Split is enabled when player has two cards.
+  It splits one hand into two hands, then each hand gets hit once, then dealer plays.

 ## TODO: